Grading Landscapes - Part 2 (raised beds)

 Another tool that is useful in almost all landscaping is the rototiller.
 This tool is used for cultivating planting areas and mixing soil amendments with the native soil.
 If at all possible, rent or borrow a tiller with the tines (rotating "teeth") in the rear of the machine.
 The cheaper models, with tines directly below the motor, are extremely difficult and dangerous to use - useless in fact on very hard soils.
 Even the higher quality, rear-tine machines can bounce out of control, so take care.

 You may need to perform several separate tilling tasks for your soil work.
-The first to loosen the soil in order to establish the desired rough grade, and several additional passes to thoroughly mix the amendments with the soil.
+The first to loosen the soil to establish the desired rough grade, and several additional passes to thoroughly mix the amendments with the soil.
 Don't hurry through soil preparation - it's the most important key to healthy plant growth.

 Large areas may warrant the use of a tractor for both cultivation and initial grading.
 Those with a rear PTO - power take off - can be fitted with a tilling attachment, and can work up a fairly large area quickly.
 If you plan the sequence of tilling passes correctly, you can finish the work with very little compaction from the tractor tires.